Mind the trap! Antipatterns, a common type of problem in technical writing

 Play Child

-Use all the functions of your authoring tool to the extreme.
-The resulting topics, help books or other products are almost unmaintainable because of too many conditional texts, variables and other control elements.
+Using all the features of your authoring tool or Content Management System to the extreme.
+The resulting documentation base and the end results are almost unmaintainable because of too many conditional texts, variables and other control elements.

 Shotgun Surgery